codefellows/seattle-ops-102d9/class-01/README.md

 ## Notes

-1. Where do all reading submissions live?
+- List 1 new thing that you learned today.
-1. What is the difference between a repo and a wiki?
+- Where do all reading submissions live?
-1. When submitting your Google Doc, why is it important to share the link with comment permission?
+- What is the difference between a repo and a wiki?
-1. What is VS Code used for?
+- When submitting your Google Doc, why is it important to share the link with comment permission?
-1. List 1 new thing that you learned today.
+- What is VS Code used for?